Financial education (#InsureWisely)

 Talking about money and insurance

-Money and insurance are still seen as personal or sensitive topics, which can discourage open discussion.
-This can lead to delays, misunderstandings or reliance on informal sources, rather than informed decision-making.
+Money and insurance are still seen as personal or sensitive topics.
+This can discourage open discussion and lead to delays, misunderstandings or reliance on informal sources instead of informed decision-making.

-Encouraging open conversations helps build confidence, normalises asking questions and makes it easier to understand how insurance fits into everyday financial choices.
-Financial and insurance education can support these conversations by providing clear information and practical tools that help people of all ages feel more confident and prepared at different stages of life.
+Encouraging open conversations helps build confidence, makes it easier to ask questions and supports a better understanding of how insurance fits into everyday financial choices.
+Financial and insurance education can help by providing clear information and practical tools that support people of all ages at different stages of life.

 How insurers support financial literacy

-Creating space for open conversations about money and insurance requires more than awareness alone — it also depends on access to reliable information, practical tools and trusted initiatives.
-To help turn awareness into confidence and action, insurers across Europe are involved in a wide range of initiatives aimed at strengthening financial and insurance literacy at different stages of life — from school-age education to workplace programmes and adult learning.
+Creating space for open conversations about money and insurance takes more than awareness alone.
+People also need access to reliable information, practical tools and trusted initiatives.
+To help turn awareness into confidence and action, insurers across Europe are involved in a wide range of financial and insurance education initiatives that support financial and insurance literacy at different stages of life — from school-age education to workplace programmes and adult learning.

 These initiatives take many forms.
-They include classroom materials and workshops for young people, practical tools for consumers making everyday financial decisions, and programmes that support adults in understanding long-term planning, risk and protection.
-Together, they reflect the view that financial and insurance literacy is not a one-off lesson, but a skill that develops over time as people’s circumstances and responsibilities change.
+They include classroom materials and workshops for young people, practical tools to support everyday financial decisions, and programmes that help adults understand long-term planning, risk and protection.
+Together, they reflect the idea that financial and insurance literacy is not learned once, but develops over time as people’s lives and responsibilities change.

-Insurance Europe’s Consumer Hub brings together examples of these initiatives from across Europe, showing how insurers contribute to improving financial understanding in practice and support people in building confidence around money and insurance decisions.
+Insurance Europe’s Consumer Hub brings together examples of these initiatives from across Europe.
+It shows how insurers support financial understanding in practice and help people build confidence around money and insurance decisions.

 EXPLORE INDUSTRY INITIATIVES